— International —

 Wahida fled Afghanistan to escape forced marriage.
 She worked for the government before the Taliban takeover.
 In 2022, while collecting her salary, a Taliban fighter demanded she marry him.
 He threatened to kill her and her brother if she refused.

 This continuing exclusive series of interviews with female journalists from Afghanistan shows that these women face not only significant challenges in their workplaces but also in their personal lives.
 They struggle with issues such as unemployment, severe security threats, forced marriages, and the general suppression of their basic rights.
 These women are fighting not only for their fundamental rights but also for survival.
-In fact, they are fighting to stay alive.
+They are fighting to stay alive.

 Starting a journalism career

 Wahida Soleiman (a pseudonym) was one of the behind-the-scenes journalists at a television station in Afghanistan, where she worked for two years.
 She is 24 years old and single and lived with her mother, older brother, and their families in Afghanistan until two years ago.
-She now resides in Islamabad, Pakistan, with her mother and three nieces all of them girls.
+She now resides in Islamabad, Pakistan, with her mother and three nieces, all of them girls.
 Wahida completed her university education in law and political science and also trained for one and a half years in journalism.
 She was in the process of completing her master’s degree in international relations when the Afghanistan government fell, and the Taliban took over, preventing her from receiving her master’s degree.

 From 2016 to 2018, Wahida worked as a journalist in the news department at a TV station in Mazar-e-Sharif.
 During this time, she was also involved in various social and cultural activities and was dedicated to promoting the rights of Afghanistan women and girls.
 She says: « Journalism in Afghanistan, especially in the remote provinces, is not easy.
 But my primary goal was to raise awareness among women and girls about their rights and freedoms. »